johmicrot/Coursera_Assignment/README.md

 ## Executing the assignment

-First download the github repository, then navigate to the respository directy on your local computer.
+First download the github repository, then navigate to the respository on your local computer.

 To create a docker image run
-"docker build -t fml ."
+"docker build -t fml ."  (if your using linux type sudo before all commands)

 Then nagivate to inside the container by using the command "docker run -it fml sh"